bosagora/docs-bosagora-io/docs/13-flash-layer.md

 This scheme ensures that nodes have enough time to overrule any non-collaborative channel close attempt with a newer update transaction.
 In the current version of the Bosagora Flash Layer, timelocks are set for 16 blocks, which on average gives little less than 3 hours of time for nodes to react to a non-collaborative channel close.

+### Closing a channel

+Similar to opening a channel, closing a channel requires on-chain transactions.
+The ideal way to close a channel is the *collaborative channel close*.
+This requires both parties to be online and agree on a closing balance.
+In this case, the peers create a *closing transaction* that spends the funding transaction without any trigger/update/settlement transactions in between.
+This enables instantly closing the channel without waiting on any timelocks and with minimal on-chain fees.

+*Closing transaction* is an on-chain transaction that spends the funding transaction and pays peers their share of the initial funds.
+Once externalized, it marks the closing of the channel.

+In situations where a peer is unresponsive or the peers can’t agree on a closing balance, a *non-collaborative channel close* is initiated by one of the peers by publishing the trigger transaction.
+Externalization of the trigger transaction starts the countdown on a timelock.
+During the timelock, nodes can publish newer update transactions, if they have  any.
+After the timelock expires, the corresponding settlement transaction is published and externalization of that marks the channel as closed.